-- Submit the CRBA application package to the designated courier mentioned below under Courier Information.
+- Once the CRBA application is approved the CRBA will be delivered through our designated courier mentioned under Courier Information.

 Parents typically choose to apply for the child’s U.S. passport at the same time they apply for the Consular Report of Birth Abroad.
 The list below covers both the Consular Report of Birth Abroad, and the U.S. passport application.

 - From U.S. citizen parent: Proof of U.S. citizenship.
 This can include a U.S. birth certificate, a U.S. Consular Report of Birth Abroad, a U.S. Certificate of Citizenship, or a U.S. Certificate of Naturalization.
-You should submit the original or a clear, photocopy of your document with a U.S. notary seal.
+You should bring the original or a clear, photocopy of your document with a U.S. notary seal to the CRBA interview.

-- From U.S. citizen parent: U.S. passport/s and previous Bangladeshi passport: Either submit the Originals or U.S. Notarized copies of all pages (even if they are blank) of all passports (U.S. and Bangladeshi).
+- From U.S. citizen parent: U.S. passport/s and previous Bangladeshi passport: Bring the Originals or U.S. Notarized copies of all pages (even if they are blank) of all passports (U.S. and Bangladeshi).

 - From Non-U.S. citizen parent: Government issued valid photo ID (such as passport, driving license, national ID, or voter ID, etc.).